The 3 B’s

 Why This Matters

-Your mind and body are always working together.
+Your mind and body are always communicating with one another.

-When stress, fear, or overwhelm show up, your nervous system naturally organizes your posture, breathing, and thoughts to match that state.
+When stress, fear, or overwhelm appear, your nervous system naturally organizes your posture, breathing, and thoughts to match that state.

 The beautiful thing is that the process also works in reverse.

-When you intentionally shift your body language, breathing, and beliefs, you send new signals to your nervous system that help your mind and body move toward a different state.
+When you intentionally shift your body language, breathing, beliefs — and even your facial expression — you begin sending new signals to your nervous system.

 Practicing the 3 B’s helps you build awareness, flexibility, and choice in how you respond to your emotions.